Search: Advanced search

 How can I protect my pet rabbit against RHDV?

-An effective vaccine, Cylap® has been available for many years to protect rabbits against this strain of the virus.
-Rabbits must be vaccinated annually to maintain protection.
+RHDV1 - an effective vaccine, Cylap® has been available for many years to protect rabbits against this strain of the virus.
+Rabbits must be vaccinated annually to maintain protection against RHDV1.

-Because the virus can remain in the environment for an extended period and it can be transmitted on objects and some insects, the following precautions may assist in minimising the risk of infection:
+RHDV can remain in the environment for an extended period and can be transmitted on objects and via some insects.
+The following precautions can reduce the risk of infection:

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.